-As a new program the state has never done, activity number and type estimates are hard to forecast.
-We will work with the FMCSA office in the state to educate and train FTE's as well as assign the appropriate reviews.
+As a new program, activity numbers and type of review estimates are hard to forecast.
+We will work with the South Dakota FMCSA office to educate and train FTE's as well as assignment of the appropriate level of review.